Baking powder

-where the batter lacks the elastic structure to hold gas bubbles for more than a few minutes, and to speed the production of baked goods.
-Because carbon dioxide is released at a faster rate through the acid-base reaction than through fermentation, breads made by chemical leavening are called quick breads.
+or where the batter lacks the elastic structure to hold gas bubbles for more than a few minutes, and to speed the production of baked goods.
+Because carbon dioxide is released at a faster rate through the acid–base reaction than through fermentation, breads made by chemical leavening are called quick breads.
 The introduction of baking powder was revolutionary in minimizing the time and labor required to make breadstuffs.
 It led to the creation of new types of cakes, cookies, biscuits, and other baked goods.

 Formulation and mechanism

 Baking powder is made up of a base, an acid, and a buffering material to prevent the acid and base from reacting before their intended use.

 Most commercially available baking powders are made up of sodium bicarbonate (NaHCO3, also known as baking soda or bicarbonate of soda) and one or more acid salts.

 Acid-base reactions

 When combined with water, the sodium bicarbonate and acid salts react to produce gaseous carbon dioxide.

 Whether commercially or domestically prepared, the principles behind baking powder formulations remain the same.
 The acid-base reaction can be generically represented as shown: